 Saturday Morning Physics (SMP) connects high school students to Fermilab science!

 The SMP program’s purpose is to further the understanding and appreciation of modern physics among high school students.
-SMP is a free series of 11 lectures and tours given by Fermilab community.
-The lectures are aimed at high school students who have no previous scientific knowledge.
+SMP is a free series of 11 lectures and tours given by the Fermilab community.
+The course covers topics in modern physics research such as particle physics and quantum computing.
+The lectures are aimed at high school students, and no scientific background is required.

-Spring 2026 session begins on Saturday, January 24th and will run through Saturday, April 18th.
+Fall 2026 session begins on Saturday, September 12th through Saturday, November 21st.

-Lectures are held 9 a.m.-noon Central Time.
+Lectures are held 9 a.m.-noon Central Time at Fermilab’s Wilson Hall in Batavia, Il.
 All lectures begin promptly at 9:00 a.m.
-We recommend that you be in your seat or join the Saturday Morning Physics Zoom meeting between 8:45–8:50 a.m.
+We recommend that you be in your seat by 8:50 a.m.
 The lectures are two hours long, with a 10-minute break.
 Tours and Q&A sessions start at about 11:00 a.m., with everything wrapping up at around noon.

 The program is open to high school students in public, private, or parochial schools.
 Home-schooled students with high school standing are also welcome.
-In-person attendance is encouraged, however a Zoom link is always provided to facilitate remote attendance.
-Students may attend in-person or remotely on any given week and are not required to commit to one or the other for every session.
+Students are expected to attend in-person.

 It is helpful to have had a high school physics course and a couple of years of algebra before participating, but these are not required.

-A unique e-mail address is required to complete the registration.
+A unique e-mail address is required to complete the application.

 Gray Putnam, Co-Director